-The Cayuga Community College Library includes the Norman F. Bourke Memorial Library at the Auburn campus and the Library in the Learning Commons at the Fulton campus, as well as the Faculty Resource Center.
-While library facilities are open to the public, borrowing privileges are granted to Cayuga students, faculty, and staff; Cayuga alumni; residents of Cayuga and Oswego counties; and faculty and students from other
+The Cayuga Community College Library includes the Norman F. Bourke Memorial Library and the Faculty Resource Center at the Auburn campus and the Library in the Learning Commons at the Fulton campus.
+Library facilities are open to the public, and borrowing privileges are granted to Cayuga students, staff, and alumni; residents of Cayuga and Oswego counties; and faculty and students of other SUNY colleges.